Tiberius III

-Tiberius III (Τιβέριος), born Apsimar (Apsimarus; Ἀψίμαρος), was Byzantine emperor from 698 to 705.
+Tiberius III (Τιβέριος), born Apsimar (Apsimarus; Ἀψίμαρος), was Eastern Roman emperor from 698 to 705.
 Little is known about his early life, other than that he was a droungarios, a mid-level commander, who served in the Cibyrrhaeot Theme.
 In 696, Tiberius was part of an army sent by Byzantine Emperor Leontius to retake the North African city of Carthage, which had been captured by the Arab Umayyads.
 After seizing the city, this army was pushed back by Umayyad reinforcements and retreated to the island of Crete.
 As they feared the wrath of Leontius, some officers killed their commander, John the Patrician, and declared Tiberius the emperor.
 Tiberius swiftly gathered a fleet and sailed for Constantinople, where he then deposed Leontius.
 Tiberius did not attempt to retake Byzantine Africa from the Umayyads, but campaigned against them along the eastern border with some success.
 In 705, former emperor Justinian II, who had been deposed by Leontius, led an army of Slavs and Bulgars from the First Bulgarian Empire to Constantinople, and after entering the city secretly, deposed Tiberius.
 Tiberius fled to Bithynia, but was captured a few months later and beheaded by Justinian between August 705 and February 706.
 His body was initially thrown into the sea, but was later recovered and buried in a church on the island of Prote.

 History

 Early life

 Sparse details are known of Tiberius before the reign of Byzantine emperor Leontius, except for his birth name, Apsimar, historically considered to be of Germanic origin.
-The historian Wolfram Brandes traces the traditional assumption of a Germanic origin to J. B. Bury, but remarks that it is incorrect.
+Some scholars, such as Alexander Vasiliev, have speculated that Tiberius was of Gotho-Greek origin.
+The historian Wolfram Brandes traces the traditional assumption of a Germanic origin to J. B. Bury, but argues that it is incorrect.
 The Byzantinists Anthony Bryer and Judith Herrin have suggested that the name Apsimar may be Slavic in origin, and the scholars Leslie Brubaker and John Haldon have suggested a Turkic origin.
 It is also known that he was a droungarios (a commander of about a thousand men) of the Cibyrrhaeot Theme, a military province in southern Anatolia.
-Some scholars, such as Alexander Vasiliev, have speculated that Tiberius was of Gotho-Greek origin.
 The Byzantinist Walter Kaegi states that Tiberius had won victories over the Slavs in the Balkans during his early military career, which granted him a degree of popularity.